 This blog post will handle Toyota’s terrific anti-clogging systems in Lean Production, used to avoid the two types of Organisational Clogging symptoms, too many people and too many activities (or inventories in production).
 In these two blog posts, about the too many people and too many queues of activities symptoms, there is more information about details.

-Here is how the chain of symptoms looks like for the Organisational Clogging symptom in the Prefilled Root Cause Analysis Map.
+Here is how the chain of symptoms looks like for the Organisational Clogging symptom in the Prefilled Problem Picture Analysis Map.

 From beginning Toyota developed an anti-clogging system for their plants, to not be clogged by inventories, tools, etc., which is waste, and they thereby left the era of mass production.